stefanpenner/es6-promise/README.md

 # ES6-Promises

-This is a polyfill of [ES6 Promises](https://github.com/domenic/promises-unwrapping), which is basically a remapping of [rsvp.js](https://github.com/tildeio/rsvp.js).
+This is a polyfill of [ES6 Promises](https://github.com/domenic/promises-unwrapping).
+The implementation is basically an API remapping of [rsvp.js](https://github.com/tildeio/rsvp.js).

 For API details and how to use promises, see the <a href="http://www.html5rocks.com/en/tutorials/es6/promises/">JavaScript Promises HTML5Rocks article</a>.